Yes! Please send an email to email@example.com, with the following information:

 Auditions for performance opportunities in AU Dance Program productions, such as CHOREOLAB and the Spring Dance Concert, happen in September and December each year.

 Yes!
 AU’s Dance Program brings in new guest artists each year to teach master classes and/or to set choreographic work on the AU Dance Company (AU/DC).
-We’ve recently hosted or will soon welcome guest artists Charles O. Anderson, Tiffanie Carson, Cynthia Gutierrez-Garner, Michel Kouakou, Christopher Morgan, Juan “Coel” Rodriguez, Zoe Scofield, and B-boy Toyz aRe Us.
+We’ve recently hosted or will soon welcome guest artists Charles O. Anderson, Tiffanie Carson, Tatiana Desardouin, Cynthia Gutierrez-Garner, Marcia Howard, Christopher Morgan, Sarah Beth Oppenheim, Juan “Coel” Rodriguez, Zoe Scofield, Rosy Simas, and B-boy Toyz aRe Us.

 Yes!
 The Dance Program at AU encourages students to consider studying abroad and will work with students to fit a semester or year abroad into their plans for the Dance Major or Dance Minor.
 Many Majors and Minors are able to take courses abroad that will work into their program of study.